What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - Australia

 Current situation in Australia

-entry to all foreign nationals is currently restricted.
+entry for all foreigners is currently restricted.

 Mt.
 Buller and Village, a luxurious resort with beautiful 360° panoramic views